-- older, old, current and optionally next - Before trying a remote change we store the 'next_change' password (if not already existing) - Then we check which password the remote DC currently holds - If the server already knows about the 'next.change', we just finish the pending change. - If the server only knows about our old or older password, we abort the change, in hope replication latency will fix things up later.
+- older, old, current and optionally next - Before trying a remote change we store the 'next\change' password (if not already existing) - Then we check which password the remote DC currently holds - If the server already knows about the 'next\change', we just finish the pending change. - the server only knows about our old or older password, we about the schemes in hope replication latency will fix things up later.